 2. Computer and Network

-On the computer that will host your FTP server, you’ll need a user account with administrator or root privileges to install, configure, and administer the server.
+On the computer that will host your FTP site, you’ll need an FTP account with administrator or root privileges to install, configure, and administer the server.

 Make sure that the FTP server software you choose supports your host computer’s operating system.
 This shouldn’t be a problem because there’s FTP server software for Windows, macOS, Linux, and practically any other operating system that connects to the internet.

-Also make sure that the computer has enough disk space to store the files that you and your remote collaborators will be getting and putting.
+Also make sure that the computer has enough disk space to store the FTP folder and files that you and any other FTP user will be getting and putting.

 Because of FTP’s security risks, your network might be configured to block FTP.
-Talk to your IT team’s network administrator or your ISP about opening the following ports in your firewall:
+Talk to your IT team’s network administrator or your ISP about opening the relevant port or ports in your firewall

-See your FTP server’s documentation and talk to your network administrator for details.
+See your FTP server’s documentation or user guide and talk to your network administrator for details.

-If your FTP server will be handling many clients, consider upgrading your network connection or your server computer.
+If your FTP server will ultimately handle many clients, consider upgrading your network connection or your server computer.
 FTP server software is designed to reliably handle hundreds or even thousands of clients but the server’s actual performance is still limited by the server computer and your network.

 3. Cloud-Based FTP Server

-If you don’t want to spend the time and money to purchase and manage a physical computer, you can create an FTP server in the cloud.
+If you don’t want to spend the time and money to purchase and manage a physical computer, you can create an FTP server using a public or private cloud.
 Your cloud setup needs a virtual machine, data storage, and a properly configured network connection.
 Some cloud providers even show you how.

 4. User Interface